Do CoNLL-2003 Named Entity Taggers Still Work Well in 2023?: Related Work

-Prior work has attempted to mitigate temporal degradation, mostly through continuously updating LMs with new data \citep{jang2022temporalwiki,loureiro-etal-2022-timelms}. \citet{Luu2022} explored this idea but found that temporal adaptation is not as effective as fine-tuning on the data from whose time period the dataset was drawn.
-In addition, catastrophic forgetting can also be a problem when updating the LMs, to which \citet{dhingra2022time} proposed to train the LMs with an additional temporal objective by conditioning on the year of data, and found that this effectively mitigated catastrophic forgetting. \citet{jang2022temporalwiki} created a lifelong benchmark for continuous training and evaluating LMs.
-Our work joins our predecessors in advocating for continuously evaluating newly developed LMs on newly emerged data to ensure their generalizability.
+Prior work has attempted to mitigate temporal degradation, mostly through continuously updating LMs with new data \citep{jang-etal-2022-temporalwiki,jin-etal-2022-lifelong,loureiro-etal-2022-timelms}. \citet{luu-etal-2022-time} explored this idea but found that temporal adaptation is not as effective as fine-tuning on the data from whose time period the dataset is drawn.
+In addition, catastrophic forgetting \citep{Robins1995CatastrophicFR} can also be a problem when updating the LMs. \citet{jin-etal-2022-lifelong} found that applying knowledge distillation \citep{hinton2015distilling} based approaches to continual learning can mitigate catastrophic forgetting, while improving the temporal generalization of LMs. \citet{dhingra-etal-2022-time} proposed to train the LMs with an additional temporal objective by conditioning on the year of data, and found that this effectively mitigated catastrophic forgetting. \citet{jang-etal-2022-temporalwiki} created a lifelong benchmark for continuous training and evaluating LMs.